 Onsite and reciprocal borrowing privileges to students and faculty at all 40 Florida public institutions of postsecondary education is provided.
 Service includes daily document delivery via statewide courier to the libraries in the Florida Library Information Network (FLIN).
 FAMU students and faculty have access to the courier service for interlibrary loan transactions.

-For holdings and collection information for specific programs, see the Academic Programs tab at the left.
+For holdings and collection information for specific programs, see the Academic Programs tab at the top.

 Students, faculty and staff have access to collections, resources and services 24 hours a day, seven days a week, either through the 140 hours that the main library is open or through the library web page.
 Through the University Libraries’ web page, faculty and students have full access to the FAMU library catalog on or off campus, and the library catalogs of the State University System and Florida College System libraries.
 Online resources and services are available within the libraries, from campus computers, in faculty offices, and from residence halls.
 Off-campus access is available 24 hours a day to authenticated users (students, faculty, and staff).
 Support services such as instruction, interlibrary loans, loan renewals, course reserves, and reference and research assistance are also accessible from the web page.